DNA & a Family Tree solve another Mystery

 She told me that she found out she was adopted; I asked about the adoption records, were they unsealed?

 Yes, she told me she knew her mother’s name.
-But, frustratingly, the father’s name was illegible
+But, frustratingly, the father’s name was illegible.

 ~DNA isn't Sufficient--You need Action